Exploring the twisted sector of $\mathbb{Z}_{L}$ orbifolds: Matching $\alpha'$-corrections to localisation: Comments on the large- limit

 \section{Comments on the large-$L$ limit}

 An interesting limit of the $\mathbb{Z}_L$ orbifold theories discussed in this paper is that of $L\to \infty$, where the opening angle of the orbifold singularity shrinks to $0$ while the number of twisted sectors grows infinitely.
-The gauge theory dual description of this limit is given in terms of ``long'' quivers with infinitely many gauge nodes.
+In this limit, the dual gauge theory description is given in terms of ``long'' circular quivers with infinitely many gauge nodes.

 In this paper we have discussed the construction of low-energy effective theories describing the massless modes of string theory.
 The restriction to the massless level is justified by the finite mass gap to the first excited level, which in the orbifold theory on $\mathbb{R}^{1,5}\times \mathbb{C}^2/\mathbb{Z}_L$ is given by